 Shop around, and don’t be surprised if the most enticing deals emerge from an unexpected source.

 [Travel apps can also be a good source for deals and cost comparisons as well.]

 6. Booking Early

 Rental car companies often keep a limited number of cars in their fleets.
 As a result, they need to estimate demand several weeks ahead of time.

 Booking a car in advance can help you not only get a better deal but also help to ensure you’ll get the car you want.
 This can help you avoid paying for a suburban, when all you need is an economy car..

 If you do book early, consider searching prices again right before your trip.

 Here’s why: If you find a better deal last-minute, you may be able to request a price adjustment from your original agency.

 Or, you may be able to cancel your current reservation and book a cheaper reservation at another company.

-Before you book, you may want to read through the cancellation policy, and make sure there is no penalty for cancelling.
+Before you book, you may want to read through the cancellation policy and make sure there is no penalty for canceling.